A35-Marvin/aws-libwebsockets/minimal-examples/README.md

 The example "ws-server/minimal-ws-server-threads" demonstrates how to deliver external configuration data to a specific vhost + protocol combination using code.
-In lwsws, this is simply a matter of setting the desired JSON config.
+In aws_lwsws, this is simply a matter of setting the desired JSON config.